nicholausdy/COVID19_Simulation/README.md

 1. The RNN uses historical data that has decreasing amount of daily case to a newly infected country.<br>
 2. This way, the country that has decreasing amount of daily case can be assumed to had reached the shaped of the pandemic event.<br>
 3. The policy regarding the handling of COVID-19 of Japanese government is observed to be similar with that of Indonesia's.
+4. The death and recovery rate were picked from the country that has the similar rate with Indonesia, in this case Italy was chosen.